Answered By: Rob Bruno Last Updated: Dec 13, 2018 Views: 117

 Foundation Directory Online

-Foundation Directory Online is a research tool to help nonprofits find the grantmakers most likely to fund their projects.
+Foundation Directory Online is a research tool that you can use to find the grantmakers most likely to fund your projects.
 This tool includes grantmaker information and funding history.

 If you want to search the full version of Foundation Directory Online, you can either visit the Foundation Center (they have a location in every borough in NYC) or purchase a personal subscription.
 Foundation Center locator can help you find a library near you that offers free access to the full version of Foundation Directory Online.